-Technology has also impacted the use of office space and the adaption of such technology has also been accelerated by the restrictions and lockdowns associated with the COVID-19 pandemic.
+Technology and work from home policies have and will continue to impact the use of office space and the adaption and evolution of such policies and technology have accelerated due to the restrictions and lockdowns associated with the COVID-19 pandemic.
 The office market has seen a shift in the use of space due to the availability of practices such as telecommuting, videoconferencing and, prior to the pandemic, renting shared work spaces.
-These trends have led to more efficient workspace layouts and a decrease in square feet leased per employee.
+These trends have led to more efficient workspace layouts and higher percentages of employees working from home and, therefore, a decrease in square feet leased per employee.
 While the social distancing required as a result of COVID-19 may lead some tenants to require more space, at least in the short term, the continuing impact of technology could result in tenant downsizings upon renewal, or in tenants seeking office space outside of the typical central business district.
 These trends could continue to cause an increase in vacancy rates and a decrease in demand for new supply, and could impact the value of our debt and equity investments.